biodataprog/GEN220_2020/docs/Bioinformatics/Short_read_aligning.md

 * [EuPathDB](http://eupathdb.org/), [JGI Genomes](https://genome.jgi.doe.gov/portal/)
 * [IMG/M - JGI](https://img.jgi.doe.gov/)

-# Displaying data in ensembl
+# Displaying data in EnsEMBL

 Go to [Ensembl Site for Salmonella enterica subsp. enterica serovar Typhi str.
 CT18](https://bacteria.ensembl.org/Salmonella_enterica_subsp_enterica_serovar_typhi_str_ct18/Info/Index/)

+See [the EnsEMBL tutorial](https://ensembl.org/info/website/upload/index.html) on how to add a BAM file track (note this only works if you have aligned reads to the SAME ASSEMBLY that is in Ensembl).

 Click on "Display your data in Ensembl Bacteria"